-Hey, what's up?
-This is Jason Drohn, welcome to GSD Daily.
-This is episode 134, and today we’re going to talk about six ways in using video that’ll expand your reach.
-So today’s training, it’s not software related or whatever, but it’s more about a methodology.
+Today’s GSDdaily is episode 134, and we’re going to talk about six ways of using video that’ll expand your reach.
+In today’s training, it’s not software related or whatever, but it’s more about a methodology.
 It’s more about practice.
 It’s a way to think about video content and realize that there are quite a few things you can do with the video and quite a few ways you can cut it up.

 Some of the inspiration from this was way back in the day.
-Tony Robbins, he would do...
-So Tony Robbins has relatively few books.
+Tony Robbins, has relatively few books.
 I think he has five major ones.
-So a couple that he wrote earlier in his career, and then a couple that he wrote in the last couple of years.
+A couple that he wrote earlier in his career, and then a couple that he wrote in the last couple of years.
 And for the most part, he has transferred his knowledge.
 He has taught and educated and worked with millions of people all around the world, through a multimedia format or a live format.
 So it has been audio recordings, or video recordings, or live.
 But one of the things that he does, and I find it magical, is its mixed-use content and he’s using video that’ll expand your reach.

 So what I wanted to talk about today, was six different ways that you can use your video in different formats to create different things.
 Different ways to use one video that’ll expand your reach inside your ecosystem, if you will.
 And it’s the stuff that I’ve been working on, I’ve kind of been polishing internally because I’ve been doing so many of these lives.
 So I’m like, okay, how, what are all the ways that I can utilize this daily 20 or 30-minute activity?
 What are all the ways that I can use it in my business, that I can use it for my people that I can use it for additional content in the future?